 I’m going to be deadly seriously honest here, pals, and say right away that whenever I’ve been living on a ship that docks at Ijmuiden, this tiny town in the Netherlands has not been everybody’s cup of tea.
+So you can call me crazy, but I for one, love Ijmuiden port.

 And this is for three main reasons: firstly because it’s not a bustling busy city (the journey time from Ijmuiden to Amsterdam is about an hour).
-Secondly, because despite the fact that it Ijmuiden port is right next to a beach, this is not the Caribbean and we always docked there in spring.
+Secondly, because despite the fact that it Ijmuiden port is right next to a beach, this is not the Caribbean, and we always docked there in spring.
 It is far too freezing cold for any sensible human being to be plunging themselves into the frigid waves of the North Sea in springtime.
 And lastly Ijmuiden port lacks the presence of a ginormous shopping mall, which is the main selling point of new places for a great number of my ship colleagues.

 But for me, Ijmuiden is an absolute hidden gem of a location which I looked forward to every time it was included on our route.
 The distance from Ijmuiden port to the beach- Strand Ijmuiden- is nothing, meaning that it’s possible to get off the ship and breathing in fresh air within mere minutes.